bakape/thumbnailer/README.md

 ffmpeg bindings.

-For a comprehensive list of file formats supported by default, check a the `matchers` slice in `mime.go`.
+For a comprehensive list of file formats supported by default, check the `matchers` slice in `mime.go`.

 ##Dependencies
 * GCC or Clang